 The majority of effort in leading a ride happens before the ride day.
-This includes route selection, choosing a starting location, and specifying start times.
+This includes:

 - Choose an existing ride - You may work with the ride coordinator to select a ride in the NSC library.
-If you select one of these rides and make no changes, you should still familiarize yourself with the route before you go out to arrow it in case any changes need to be made due to road closures or construction.
+If you select one of these rides and make no changes, you should still familiarize yourself with the route in case any changes need to be made due to road closures or construction.

 - Modify an existing ride - You may choose a ride from the library and modify it to make it new.
-You will have to make a new cue sheet and you should submit it to the ride coordinator to add to the library.
+You will have to create a new RWGPS file and submit it to the ride coordinator to add to the library.

 - Create a brand new ride - If you want to create a brand new ride, plan for large groups.
 On a Sunday ride with 50 or more riders it is not uncommon for groups of 10 to stay together over the whole route.
 Some routes may not be appropriate for large groups.